mkm684/portal/README.md

 https://docs.aws.amazon.com/iot/latest/developerguide/connecting-to-existing-device.html
 - configure your project path in the aws/config.ini.
 - copy your aws file gateway.cert.pem, gateway.private.key, root-CA.crt into the aws_auth.
 Feel free to change the path of these files in the config file.
+- Setup the AWS Policy using the policy in the aws_auth/gateway-Policy

 ## Dependencies
 - Install the Bluez library using the following command